OctopusDeploy/docs/docs/administration/security/hardening-octopus.md

   - Consider the amount of memory required, too much and the container is susceptible to denial of service attacks, too little or the use of ballooning will hinder performance.
 - Network namespaces - consider which containers reside in each network namespace as all processes in a namespace can talk to the namespace interface.

-The security of your containers and Docker configuration can be analysed in detail by using [Docker Bench for Security](https://github.com/docker/docker-bench-security) from the [Center for Internet Security](https://www.cisecurity.org/about-us/).
+The security of your containers and Docker configuration can be analyzed in detail by using [Docker Bench for Security](https://github.com/docker/docker-bench-security) from the [Center for Internet Security](https://www.cisecurity.org/about-us/).

 ## Samples